BradleyChatha/lumars/README.md

 # Features

+* Statically linked
+* Bundled with prebuilt binaries for LuaJit for Windows and Posix
 * Dynamic values using TaggedAlgebraic
 * Ability to convert most D and Lua types to eachother (including structs)
 * Provides a high level interface, but also allows manual manipulation of the stack